Spurs vs. Lakers prediction, odds, spread, time: 2026 NBA picks for Tuesday, Feb. 10

 How to make Spurs vs. Lakers picks

-After 10,000 simulations of Spurs vs. Lakers, SportsLine's model is going Over on the total (228.5).
+After 10,000 simulations of Spurs vs. Lakers, SportsLine's model is going Over on the total (224.5).
 The Under hit in its last head-to-head meeting.
 The Under has also hit in seven of the last 10 San Antonio games, and in six of the last 10 Los Angeles games.
-T

-It has also generated an against-the-spread pick that hits in well over 50% of simulations.
+It has also generated an against-the-spread pick that hits in nearly 70% of simulations.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Spurs vs. Lakers, and which side of the spread hits well over 50% of the time?
+So who wins Spurs vs. Lakers, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the Spurs vs. Lakers spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.